 What are business rates?

 Business rates are a tax charged on non-domestic properties in the UK.
 This includes offices, shops, pubs and factories.
-You have to pay a business rates bill whether you own or rent any property used to run a business, much like paying council tax for living in a domestic property.
+You have to pay business rates whether you own or rent any property used to run a business, rather like paying council tax for living in a domestic property.

 How are business rates calculated?

 The Valuation Office Agency (VOA) will start by working out a property’s rateable value (or rental value).
-This value is then passed on to local councils who will calculate a business rates bill for a property by multiplying the rateable value by a ‘multiplier’ figure to create a final sum.
-For the 2018-2019 tax year, the multiplier figure is 49.3p for the standard rate and 48.0p for small businesses.
+This value is then passed on to local councils, who calculate a business rates bill for a property by multiplying the rateable value by a ‘multiplier’ figure to create a final sum.
+The multiplier figure for the 2024-2025 tax year is 54.6p for the standard rate and 49.9p for small businesses.

-Because the rateable value is based on the rental value of the property, this means that you’ll often have to pay higher business rates for properties with high rent.
-But there are other factors which affect the proportion of rates you pay, such as where your business is based and how many people it employs.
+Because the rateable value is based on the property's rental value, you’ll often have to pay higher business rates for properties with high rent.
+However, other factors affect the proportion of rates you pay, such as where your business is based and how many people it employs.

-If you think that your business rates bill is incorrect, you can challenge the rateable value of the property via the gov.uk website.
+If you think your business rates bill needs to be corrected, you can challenge the property's rateable value via the gov.uk website.

 You’ll receive an annual business rates bill from your local council for the next financial year, usually around March or April.

 You can choose to pay your bill in monthly instalments via direct debit, via phone or at a bank.
-Be sure to check with your local council as the details of how you can pay may differ depending on your location.
+It’s worth checking with your local council, as the details of how you can pay may differ depending on your location.

 Are there any exemptions to business rates?